damian97/AccCreatorApp/README.md

 The program uses Selenium WebDriver to manage the browser.

-A browser installed on your computer is required for the program to work properly.
+##A browser installed on your computer is required for the program to work properly.

+##Supported browsers:

-Google Chrome✅, FIreFox❌, Opera❌, Internet Explorer❌
+##Google Chrome✅, FIreFox❌, Opera❌, Internet Explorer❌

 My application progress: